-Instead of Downward Dog, use the Locust pose.
-You’ll get the benefits of Downward Dog but you won’t worry as much about getting hurt (as long as you’re doing it properly).
+Instead of Upward Dog, use the Locust pose.
+You’ll get the benefits of Upward Dog but you won’t worry as much about getting hurt (as long as you’re doing it properly).

 This blog (with a video clip) digs deeper into Locust Pose and it’s amazing benefits.

 It’s a popular myth: You have to use a heated room to do yoga.
 Or using a heated room is more beneficial than not using a heated room.

 Here’s the truth: Although ‘hot yoga’ is extremely popular, ultimately it is just a gimmick.